 In case of an emergency, locate the pet hospital nearest to your final destination and store that information in your phone or someplace else that’s easily accessible.
 You’ll also want to have contact information for an emergency facility that will be open at night or on weekends.
 With these numbers in hand, if your pet has an emergency, you don’t have to waste precious time figuring out where to go.
 Be sure to pack your dog’s vaccination/health records, and check state requirements for animals crossing state borders.
 Most states require a pet health certificate and a certificate stating that your pet is current on vaccinations.

-If your pet will be traveling in the car with you, keep them safely strapped in with a pet-specific seatbelt/harness or contained in a crate.
+If your pet will be traveling in the car with you, they should be secure in the car with a crate or carrier.
 Crates should be large enough for dogs to stand up and turn around.
 Take frequent breaks so your pet is able to go to the bathroom and stretch its legs.
 Never leave your dog in the car in hot or humid conditions or when the temperature is very cold.

 When camping or hiking, pack: